facebook/react-native-website/docs/native-modules-android.md

 }
 ```

-Once we finish implementing the native module and hook it up in JavaScript, you can follow [these steps](https://developer.android.com/studio/debug/am-logcat.html) to view the logs from your app.
+Once you finish implementing the native module and hook it up in JavaScript, you can follow [these steps](https://developer.android.com/studio/debug/am-logcat.html) to view the logs from your app.

 ### Synchronous Methods